kyma-project/kyma/docs/rafter/08-02-set-minio-to-gateway-mode.md

 By default, you install Kyma with Rafter in MinIO stand-alone mode.
 This tutorial shows how to set MinIO to Gateway mode on different cloud providers using an [override](/root/kyma/#configuration-helm-overrides-for-kyma-installation).

 >**CAUTION:** The authentication and authorization measures required to edit the assets in the public cloud storage may differ from those used in Rafter.
-That's why, we recommend using separate subscriptions for Minio Gateway to ensure that you only have access to data created by Rafter, and to avoid compromising other public data.
+That's why we recommend using separate subscriptions for Minio Gateway to ensure that you only have access to data created by Rafter, and to avoid compromising other public data.

 ## Prerequisites